kyma-project/control-plane/docs/eu_access.md

 If the GlobalAccountId for the provisioning request is not whitelisted, the Kyma Environment Broker responds with `http code 400` (Bad Request) and the message preconfigured in `management-plane-config`.
-This message will be presented to the user in the BTP Cockpit.
+The following message will be presented to the user in the BTP Cockpit.
 ```yaml
 kcp-prod:
   kyma-environment-broker: